Watch Terminology

 Strap

-A watch band made of non-metal material such as: cloth, rubber, or leather
+A watch band made of non-metal material such as: cloth, rubber, or leather.

 Sweep seconds hand

 A second hand that is mounted in the center of the watch dial, as opposed to mounted in a sub-dial.
 A sweep seconds hand is found only on mechanical watches, and has a motion that is unnoticeable to the human eye.
-On a quartz watch, the advance of the seconds hand is discernable in tiny step-by-step jumps.
+On a quartz watch, the advance of the seconds hand is Discernible in tiny step-by-step jumps.

 A tool used to compute speed based on travel time over a fixed distance travelled.